-- I. Cash in the Treasury, per statement A . \$783,444 51 - 2.
-Cash in the Bank of the United States, and the offices of discount and deposit of New York and Baltimore,

-3. not yet passed to the account of the Treasurer, per statement AB Proceeds of Amsterdam bills remain- ing in deposit in the Bank of North America, including the sum of one hundred and fifty-six thousand five hundred and ninety-five dollars and fifty-six cents, advanced by the bank, without interest, which is credited in the general account of receipts and 605,88 3 08

-4. expenditures, statement A Proceeds of Amsterdam bills sold, but 177,998 80

-4. not yet received 614,593 02

-5. Cash in hands of collectors of customs,

-per abstract D 151,851 25

-6. Bonds unpaid at the end of the year one thousand seven hundred and

-ninety-two, on account of the duties

-on imports and tonnage, and falling

-due between that time and May, one

-thousand seven hundred and ninety-

-four, per abstract E 2,442,069 15

-7. Uncollected residue of duties on spirits distilled within the United States, per

-abstract F 341,057 19

-Making, together \$5,116,897 00
+1. Cash in the Treasury, per statement A. \$783,444 51 2.
+Cash in the Bank of the United States, and the offices of discount and deposit of New York and Baltimore, not yet passed to the account of the Treasurer, per statement AB 605,883 08 Proceeds of Amsterdam bills remaining in deposit in the Bank of North America, including the sum of one hundred and fifty-six thousand five l 3. hundred and ninety-five dollars and fifty-six cents, advanced by the 177,998 80 bank, without interest, which is credited in the general account of receipts and expenditures, statement A 4.
+Proceeds of Amsterdam bills sold, but not yet received 614,593 02 5.
+Cash in hands of collectors of customs, per abstract D 151,851 25 Bonds unpaid at the end of the year one thousand seven hundred and 6 ninety-two, on account of the duties on imports and tonnage, and falling 2,442,069 6 due between that time and May, one thousand seven hundred and ninety-four, per abstract E 15 7.
+Uncollected residue of duties on spirits distilled within the United States, per abstract F 341,057 19 Making, together \$5,116,897 00 objects of expenditure, charged upon the fund by the appropriations which have been made, that cannot fail ultimately to exhaust it, probably within four or five hundred thousand dollars, which will be embraced in the appropriations for the service of the year one thousand seven hundred and ninety-three.
+A further explanation on this point is reserved for future communication.